daisyliu0225/I2P_pj3_new/README.md

 2023/06/17 11:15:19 AM finished evaluation.

 2023/06/18 21:37:00 PM minimax bug problem fixed.
-I ignored the depth.QQ The version now can successfully beat the random player, but cannot beat the minimax player.
+I ignored the depth.QQ <br />
+The version now can successfully beat the random player, but cannot beat the minimax player. <br />
-Evaluation should be renewed.
+Evaluation should be renewed. <br />

 2023/06/18 21:45:15 PM the depth of minimax is 5.
 Going to renew evaluation.